mikezano/zano-press/did-you-know/dont-div-everything.md

 </div>
 ```

-...and for the CSS using the `flex` value in your `display` property can get you out of absolute positioning.
+...and for the CSS using the `flex` value in your `display` property along with other flex mechanics can get you out of absolute positioning.

 ```css
 .container {